bitrise-io/devcenter/_articles/en/team-management/organizations/saml-sso-in-organizations.md

 ## Disabling SAML SSO

-Org owners can disable an established SAML SSO for the organization with a click of a button on the `Security` tab.
+Org owners can disable an established SAML SSO for the organization with a click of a button on the `Single Sign On` tab.
 Please note that if you delete someone from your IdP, you have to delete that org member from Bitrise as well.

 ### Disabling an organization's SAML SSO

-1. Go to the `Security` tab of your organization.
+1. Go to the `Single Sign On` tab of your organization.
 2. Click `Disable SSO`.

    A confirmation pop-up appears where you can confirm/cancel your action.
 Please note that by clicking the `Disable SSO` button, you will **disable SAML SSO for all organization members**.
 Once it's done, org members will be able to log in through their normal Bitrise credentials.